 The 45 TFSI-equipped A3s and A4s are naturally less fuel efficient than their 40 TFSI counterparts.

 The A3’s smaller nature and lower ground clearance gives it a slightly sportier and more agile driving characteristics than the A4.
 This is also reflected in its slightly tighter turning diameter of 36.1 feet versus the A4’s 38.1 feet.

-However, Audi’s niche is not the sporty, thrusing and aggressive balance found in BMWs or Jaguars, but rather its comfortable and refined driving dynamics.
+However, Audi’s speciality is not the sporty, thrusting and harsh driving dynamics found in BMWs or Jaguars, but a refined and comfortable ride.
 And in this respect, the A4 is superior to the A3.
 The cabin is quieter and the suspension feels softer.
 Overall, you get a more distinctive Audi driving experience in the A4.

 The A3 and A4 were both given 5-star overall safety ratings by the National Highway Traffic Safety Administration (NHTSA) and are ‘Top Safety Picks’ according to the Insurance Institute for Highway Safety (IIHS).